About

 Advisory Panel

-The Advisory Panel supports the Data Empowerment Fund to reach, select and support impactful initiatives.
-The Advisory Panel members are:
+The Advisory Panel supported the Data Empowerment Fund to reach, select and support impactful initiatives.
+The Advisory Panel members were: